 From the time of the Buddha, over 2500 years ago, Buddhist meditation has mainly been practised within the monastic order.

-has carried on the tradition.
-She has taught meditation for more than fifty years and has established further International Meditation Centres worldwide.
+, carried on the tradition.
+She taught meditation for more than fifty years and established further International Meditation Centres worldwide.

 Ten-day residential meditation courses are usually held once a month at IMC UK.
 They begin on a Friday evening and end early on a Monday morning.
-The courses are led by Mother Sayamagyi or by a regional teacher.
+The courses are led by Mother Sayamagyi′s leading disciple Mr Roger Bischoff.

 Anyone who comes with an open mind can gain the necessary confidence in the technique.
 The benefits will be proportional to the amount of balanced effort made.